 When was the last time you washed your dog’s bedding?
 If you can’t quite remember, you’re not alone!
-First, make sure everything is washable, then give each item a good spray with our Stain & Odor Remover and throw them in the washing machine.
+First, make sure everything is washable, then throw them in the washing machine.

 Dog toys spend a lot of time in your pet’s mouth, on the floor and sometimes even outside.
-Pretreat plush toys with our Stain & Odor Remover, pop them into the washing machine and voilà.
+Pretreat plush toys, pop them into the washing machine and voilà.
 Rubber toys can simply be soaked in water and rinsed, or you can run even them through the dishwasher.

 Water and food bowls should be washed regularly, but let’s be honest, not everyone is doing it.
 If you’re guilty of regularly rinsing, spring is a great time to de-gunk your bowls using with dish soap and warm water.

 Post winter grooming

 When was the last time your pup had a good scrub of their own?
 Skip the stress and mess of bath time, and simply wipe them down with our Earth Rated Grooming wipes!
 Try the lavender-scented ones for an extra fresh scent.
 Hopefully, they don’t roll in any mud before the end of the day (paws crossed).